m1guelpf/yt-whisper/README.md

 ## License

-The code and the model weights of Whisper are released under the MIT License.
-See [LICENSE](LICENSE) for further details.
+This script is open-source and licensed under the MIT License.
+For more details, check the [LICENSE](LICENSE) file.